AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/listing.md

 Completing your publisher profile can be helpful in making your app look more professional, interesting and trustworthy.

-Ensure that all content adheres to the [Developer Brand Guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf).
+Ensure that all content adheres to our [Developer Brand Guidelines](https://developer.adobe.com/express/embed-sdk/docs/assets/34359598a6bd85d69f1f09839ec43e12/Adobe_Express_Partner_Program_brand_guide.pdf).

 ### Your publisher name